- Class outings to Duke Forest,

 - Clearly defines the responsibilities of those involved in planning and carrying out fieldwork activities.

-The other resources linked at right are provided to help fieldwork activity leaders to prepare in advance for health and safety concerns that might be encountered during fieldwork.
+The other resources linked from the above menu are provided to help fieldwork activity leaders to prepare in advance for health and safety concerns that might be encountered during fieldwork.